freesewing/freesewing/markdown/org/docs/designs/waralee/instructions/en.md

 ##### The key to Waralee is the waist band

 In a way, Waralee is just a waist band with a long piece of fabric attached.
-The waist band needs to continue from the fabric into two strings of fabric that are used to tie the pants in the front and two in the back.
-These strings are not included in the pattern.
+The waist band needs to continue from the fabric into two straps of fabric that are used to tie the pants in the front and two in the back.
+These straps are pieces 7 and 8 in the pattern.
 Traditionally, they are of similar length.
-You can make longer ones for the front panel (the side that is a little shorter than the other, on the left in the illustrations below), to allow you to tie both sets in the front.
+I made longer ones for the front panel (the side that is a little shorter than the other, on the left in the illustrations below), to allow you to tie both sets in the front.
 I prefer this as it is easier to tie, and you don't have the bulk of the knot in the back.

 </Warning>